Absence, illness and punctuality

 (m) If you are sick or injured during the school day

-– During class time: Ask your teacher for a note then report to the Nurse at the Health Centre
+– During class time: Ask your teacher to call the Health Centre before you leave class.
+Only once this call has been made, and approval given, can you then report to the Nurse at the Health Centre

 – Outside of class time: Report directly to the Nurse at the Health Centre who will contact your parent/guardian if necessary